Intuity/packtype/docs/syntax/constant.md

             "Comments may be attached to values with a string following the definition" VALUE_B : constant[16] = 234
-            "These are attached to the constant definitions" }
+            "These are attached to the constant definitions"
+        VALUE_C: constant[2] = 3
+            """
+            Multiline comments can be used for long descriptions.
+            Use triple quotes for these like with Python docstrings.
+            """
+    }
     ```